-We are studying herpetofauna of biodiversity hotspots, areas with an exceptionally high ecosystem, species, and genetic diversity.
+The main focus is the study of herpetofauna in biodiversity hotspots, areas with an exceptionally high ecosystem, species, and genetic diversity.
 Such regions in Eurasia represent the Balkans, the Middle East, and Central Asia.
-All of them are major regions of our interest.
+All of them are major regions of interest.

-The Middle East and Central Asia represent a wide area with several important biodiversity hotspots lying in the Levant (Israel & Lebanon), Zagros mountains (Iraq & Iran) or the Hindu Kush, Pamir, and the Tien Shan (Afghanistan, Pakistan & Central Asiatic countries)
+The Middle East and Central Asia represent a wide area with several important biodiversity hotspots lying in the Levant (Israel & Lebanon), Zagros mountains (Iraq & Iran), or the Hindu Kush, Pamir, and the Tien Shan mountains (Afghanistan, Pakistan & Central Asiatic countries).

-A major current focus is to identify patterns of historical biogeography and the evolution of amphibians and reptiles within these regions based on genetic, morphological, and environmental data, specifically:
+The current focus is to identify patterns in the historical biogeography and the evolution of amphibians and reptiles within these regions based on genetic, morphological, ecological, and environmental data, specifically study and resolve:

 evolutionary histories and uncovering cryptic diversity in Eurasia

 centers of radiations, refugia, post-glacial expansions, and re-colonization routes after the Last Glacial Maximum

 taxonomy and its importance for conservation purposes